What is Mica?

 Mica is more present in your everyday life than you might think.

 The next time you use a hairdryer, microwave or toaster, you are likely to be benefitting from mica’s high temperature insulation properties.
-In its rigid form, mica is ideal for product design and manufacture.
+In its rigid form, it is ideal for product design and manufacture.

 Many consumer appliances that we take for granted only work if they have the capacity to reach high temperatures without risk to either the safety of the person using them, or their own ability to function reliably.